 Welcoming Congregations who publicly and successfully welcome bisexual, gay, lesbian, transgender, and questioning people have the following qualities:

-- Includes and address the needs of LGBTQ persons at every level of congregational life—in worship, in programs, in social occasions, and in rites of passage—welcoming not only their presence but the gifts and particulars of their lives as well.
+- They include and address the needs of LGBTQ persons at every level of congregational life—in worship, in programs, in social occasions, and in rites of passage—welcoming not only their presence but the gifts and particulars of their lives as well.

-- Assumes the presence of LGBTQ people and celebrates this diversity by having inclusive language and content in their worship.
+- They assume the presence of LGBTQ people and celebrate this diversity by having inclusive language and content in their worship.

-- Fully incorporates the experiences of LGBTQ persons throughout all programs, including religious education.
+- They fully incorporate the experiences of LGBTQ persons throughout all programs, including religious education.

 - They include an affirmation and nondiscrimination clause in their by-laws and other official documents affecting all dimensions of congregational life, including membership, hiring practices, and the calling of religious professionals.

-- Engages in outreach into the LGBTQ community in its advertising and by actively supporting LGBTQ-affirmative groups.
+- They engage in outreach to the LGBTQ community in their advertising and by actively supporting LGBTQ-affirmative groups.

-- Offers congregational and ministerial support for union and memorial services for LGBTQ persons, and for celebrations of family definitions.
+- They offer congregational and ministerial support for union and memorial services for LGBTQ persons, and for celebrations of family definitions.

 - They celebrate the lives of all people and welcomes same-sex couples, recognizing their committed relationships, and they equally affirm displays of caring and affection without regard to sexual orientation.

-- Seeks to nurture ongoing dialogue between bisexual, gay, lesbian, transgender, questioning, and heterosexual persons and to create deeper trust and sharing.
+- They seek to nurture ongoing dialogue between bisexual, gay, lesbian, transgender, questioning, and heterosexual persons, and to create deeper trust and sharing.

 - They encourage the presence of a chapter of Interweave.

-- Affirms and celebrates LGBTQ issues and history during the church year.
+- They affirm and celebrate LGBTQ issues and history throughout the program year.

-- Attends to legislative developments and works to promote justice, freedom, and equality in the larger society.
+- They attend to legislative developments and work to promote justice, freedom, and equality in the larger society.

-- Speaks out when the rights of bisexual, gay, lesbian, transgender, and questioning people are at stake.
+- They speak out when the rights of bisexual, gay, lesbian, transgender, and questioning people are at stake.

 - They celebrate the lives of all people and their ways of expressing their love for each other.¤ø,¸¸,ø¤º°`°º¤ø,¸,ø¤°º¤ø,¸¸,ø¤º°